kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 #### Answer: E. The vena caval foramen transmits some branches of the left phrenic nerve - ?

 ### Q1.32
-A patient with an ulcerative carcinoma of the posterior third of the tongue presented to the Emergency Department with arterial bleeding from the lesion.
+A patient with an ulcerative carcinoma of the _posterior third of the tongue_ presented to the Emergency Department with arterial bleeding from the lesion.
 Which of the following arteries was involved?

 	A. Deep lingual
 	B. Dorsal lingual
-	C. Facial
+	C. Facial - F
-	D. Sublingual
+	D. Sublingual - F
-	E. Tonsillar
+	E. Tonsillar - F

-#### Answer:
+#### Answer: B. Dorsal lingual - ?

 ### Q1.33
-Which is a feature of metabolic acidosis?
-#### Answer - A. There is negative base excess
+After a myocardial infarction a patient underwent coronary angiography, which showed a blockade in the left coronary artery.
+Which of the following statements about the _left coronary artery_ is true?

+	A. It is smaller than the right coronary artery - F
+	B. It gives off a large marginal branch - T
+	C. It continues to the apex of the heart as the posterior descending branch
+	D. It supplies both ventricles - F
+	E. It supplies the whole of the conducting system of the heart - F

+#### Answer: B. It gives off a large marginal branch - ?

 ### Q1.34
+A 40-year-old man with dysphagia underwent oesophagoscopy, which revealed an exophytic growth in the _abdominal part of the oesophagus_.
+Which of the following statements about the abdominal portion of the oesophagus is true?

+	A. It lies in the oesophageal groove on the posterior surface of the right lobe of the liver - F
+	B. It is about 3.5cm in length
-Which is a feature of the posterior third of the tongue?
+	C. It is supplied by the left gastric branch of the coeliac artery - F
-#### Answer - E. Villiform papillae
+	D. It is completely intraperitoneal - F
+	E. It is mainly innervated by the left phrenic nerve

+#### Answer: B. It is about 3.5cm in length - ?

 ### Q1.35
-Which is a feature of the knee joint?
-#### Answer - A. The popliteus tendon is extracapsular
+You are performing your first appendicectomy.
+Initially, on entering the right iliac fossa you do not find the appendix.
+However, you do not panic because you know that you can quickly locate it by:

+	A. Palpating the ileocaecal valve and looking just above it
+	B. Looking at the confluence of the taeniae coli
+	C. Following the course of the right colic artery
+	D. Removing the right layer of the mesentery of the jejunoileum
+	E. Palpating and inspecting the pelvic brim

+#### Answer:

 ### Q1.36
 Which is a feature of the Hepatic Artery?